An extremely rare gemstone that receives its red color from trace amounts of manganese.

 Why Is Red Beryl So Rare?

 Red beryl is a rare mineral because its formation requires a unique geochemical environment.
 First, the element beryllium must be present in large enough amounts to form minerals.
-Second, dissolved manganese must be present at the same time and location.
+Second, manganese must be present and available at the same time and location.
 Third, the correct geochemical conditions must be present for beryllium, manganese, aluminum, silicon, and oxygen to crystallize into red beryl.
-Fractures and cavities must also be available to serve as a space for the crystals to grow.
+For gem-quality red beryl to form, fractures and cavities must also be available to serve as a space for nice crystals to grow.

 Physical Properties of Red Beryl